 This is why Nolan, who is diagnosed with the deadliest form of cancer, has recently decided to abstain from any chemotherapy or radiation in an attempt to allow the Rick Simpson Oil to work.
 Nolan admits he religiously takes a gram of RSO a day, and although he acknowledges it may it may not cure him, the quality of his life has been greatly improved.
 He has even refused opiates and other medications in favor of RSO.

 Good news—Nolan kept fighting after his doctor and police forced the Facebook live session to end and he didn’t receive a citation–despite the big bag of Rick Simpson Oil he kept clenched in his dying arms.
 “Over my dead body” is a very fitting end for a very unfortunate series of events.

 If this cancer survivor has taught us anything is, follow through with what you believe in because there will always be people who disagree with our opinions.

-Now, Nolan and his wife travel to different cities and host gatherings at his Missouri Farm to help other survivors get off Opiates.
+Now, Nolan and his wife travel to different cities to help other survivors get off Opiates.
 Their 30-day program involves teaching individuals a variety of relaxation techniques to help destress.
 To learn more about his program, check it out at his Facebook Page.